What about hell?

 P.S.
 One question remains: Can people in hell, after the final judgment at the eschaton, get out?
 Note two things:

-Second: the story given by John in Revelation, which employs highly symbolic, apocryphal symbolism, ends with a tantalizing image: The new heaven and new earth has arrived (21:1), and the unrepentant have been consigned to hell, which John likens to a "fiery lake burning with sulfur" (21:8).
-He also likens hell to a place outside "the Holy City, Jerusalem" that has come down to earth from God and now is the center of a new heaven joined with earth (21:10, 27; 22:15).
+- The story given by John in the book of Revelation, which employs highly symbolic, apocalyptic imagery, ends with the vision of the arrival of a new heaven and new earth (Rev. 21:1).
+At this time, the unrepentant have been consigned to hell, which John likens to a "fiery lake burning with sulfur" (Rev. 21:8).
+He also likens hell to a place outside "the Holy City, Jerusalem" that has come down to earth from God and now is the center of a new reality where heaven is joined with earth (Rev. 21:10, 27; 22:15).
 Stunning!
-But note an equally stunning (and unexpected) detail: the gates to this new Jerusalem are left wide open (21:25; 22:14)!
+But note an equally stunning (and unexpected) detail: the gates to this new Jerusalem are left wide open (Rev. 21:25; 22:14)!